dcomms/dcomms/docs/drp_whitepaper.md

 **user**: a person who uses the messenger.
 Prototype legitimate users: A=Alice, B=Bob, N=Neighbor.
 Unkown users: X=attacker.

 **userKeypair** of *user* A: {userPubA, userPrivA} is used as a self-signed certificate of the *user*.
-Private key is used to sign, public key - to verify packets.
-We select Ed25519 ECDSA for the asymmetric crypography.
+Private key is used to sign, public key - to verify packets in direct channel (not INVITE and REGISTER).
+We select Ed25519 ECDSA for the asymmetric cryptography.

-**regKeypair**: {regPubA, regPrivA} is used to change location of user's registrations within *regIDspace* without changing his *userKeypair*
+**regKeypair**: {regPubA, regPrivA} is used to register a user within *regIDspace*.
+Private key is used to sign, public key - to verify REGISTER and INVITE packets.
+User can replace regKeypairs without changing his *userKeypair*

 **regID**=SHA512(*regPubA*), 512 bits

-regID is used to deliver packets across the P2P network between registered users, to verify the packets.
+regID is used to route/deliver REGISTER and INVITE packets across the P2P network between registered users, to verify the packets.

 ### ID space, distance, vectors